Brow Lift Sydney

-Recovery time is often longer in the traditional coronal browlift than it is in the endoscopic brow or lateral brow lift due to the size of the incision.
+Recovery time is often longer for a traditional coronal browlift than it is for a endoscopic brow or lateral brow lift due to the size of the incision.
 Your forehead may be taped and your head may be loosely wrapped with a bandage to minimise swelling and bruising.

 Initial wound healing may take five to 10 days, at which time your sutures will be removed.
 You will be ready to return to work and normal activity around this time.

 Healing will continue for several weeks as the swelling dissipates, and incision lines refine and fade.
 It may take several months for you to completely recover.

 What are the potential risks and complications of a brow lift?

 - Infection which requires antibiotic treatment or in some cases additional surgery

 - Excessive bleeding from the site of the incision